jeremysrand/BuGS/BUGS.md

 FIXED
 =======

+* I have seen some mushrooms appear suddenly.
+Sometimes, if I am shooting, the shot "hits" an invisible mushroom which then becomes visible.
+My guess is that there is something wrong with the code which turns a centipede segment into a mushroom when shot and the tile isn't correctly marked dirty all the time.
+    * In theory, there shouldn't be a collision with an invisible mushroom but what happens is that when the shot overlaps with the tile, it becomes dirty.
+At that point, the mushroom will appear on the next frame and a collision can then occur.
 * On the latest build (0136579125034f41f8415b496d5ba706e86d65d9) on real HW, I can play a game and finish that game.
 But when I try to start a second game, I crash.
 The stack looks corrupted and execution is way off in the weeds somewhere.
 This isn't happening on either emulator.
    * I am thinking this is the same crash as the one which follows.
 I tried to reproduce this on real HW again with that debug in place but could not.
 * I reproduced a crash on GSPlus after dying and starting a new game.
 From the stack, it was clear it was trying to draw a body segment but the jump instruction was set to garbage.
 I am hoping this is the same crash as the one saw on real HW.